bchfonz/Startup/README.md

 Things I learned from the simon CSS:
 I was going through copy+pasting code from the css project into my html one, and css really isn't all that much extra code.
 It doesn't really add any extra lines besides <.div> stuff, and just lengthens html ones.
 The biggest difference I saw was in the <.header> stuff.
 It didn't make a huge difference in result, like it works pretty much the same, but it definitely polished up some rough edges and made the website feel more legit and professional.

+Things I learned from the simon JS:
+Similar, but more so than last time, JavaScript barely impacts the html file.
+It was really one or two lines changed, with the rest of the changes being in the .js files.
+At one point I got stuck, where I had all the correct code but the game wasn't working for some reason.
+It's because I had forgotten to copy the sounds files over, and since those files were involved in promise stuff, the game froze.
+I got stuck on that for a while.
+Promises really are pretty cool, but I can definetely see how they can mess up your code and the IDE won't alert you to them.

 <br><br><br>